davemcg/CNC/README.md

     - Change "Maximum Roughing Stepdown" to 1-4mm, depending on [this](https://resources.sienci.com/view/lmk2-feeds-and-speeds/)
   - Export gcode (as .nc) by right clicking on the setup and selecting "Post process"
     - Set the bit retract height to the Fusion 360 retract height as the bit can plunge into the material if something is wonky about the G28 (?) param.

+# Machining notes

+1. Get bit at the zero position (XYZ).
+Drill (manually) through the base material.
+Now you have (one) reference point on both sides.
+Remember to machine the other side you will have to flip the origin to the other X dimension
+2. Consider two points (can manually jog the bit up X/Y) for better precision
+3. Resist the urge to skip the dust shoe.
+Everything makes a lot of mess.
+4. If you are doing an outside cut on thick (Z) material, place some blocking wood to semi-contain the wood bits that will be flung away
+5. Remember, if you use a ball noise bit on a flat cut, it will have annoying grooves